sboursault/rest-assured-with-wiremock/README.md

 # rest-assured-with-wiremock

-A simple demo for rest-assured and wiremock.
+A simple demo to write test relying rest-assured wiremock.
+The tested application uses ribbon and a resttemplate.